Overview

 - Authorization conditions.

-- Signing or decryption authorization where supported.
+- Signing or decryption authorization.

 Platform-Specific Protection Model